ravikandhadai/swift/Logging/ImprovingOSLogForSwift.md

 The following table shows some examples of `osLog` calls with formatting options in the proposed syntax.
 An equivalent call in the existing `os_log` syntax is also shown for comparison.
-The new [custom string interpolation](https://github.com/apple/swift-evolution/blob/master/proposals/0228-fix-expressiblebystringinterpolation.md)feature allows interpolated terms to be sequences of labeled expressions (similar to parameters of functions).
+The new [custom string interpolation](https://github.com/apple/swift-evolution/blob/master/proposals/0228-fix-expressiblebystringinterpolation.md) feature allows interpolated terms to be sequences of labeled expressions (similar to parameters of functions).
 We propose to use these features to specify formatting options with the interpolated expressions.